Lassana Diarra: Marseille

-After his ban from football, on 24 July 2015 Diarra signed for French Ligue 1 side Marseille.
+After serving a 15-month ban from football, Diarra signed for French Ligue 1 side Marseille on 24 July 2015.
 He made his debut for Marseille on 23 August and scored his first goal in a 6–0 victory over Troyes, while also achieving a 100 percent pass completion.
 At the end of the 2015–16 season, he was named in the Ligue 1 Team of the Season by the UNFP.

 On 11 August 2016, Diarra was named as the club's new captain, replacing Steve Mandanda who had earlier joined Crystal Palace.
 Following Rudi Garcia's appointment as new Marseille manager in October, however, Diarra's commitment to the club was questioned and he was later stripped of his captaincy in favour of loanee, Bafétimbi Gomis.
 Having made only 11 league appearances for the season, Diarra was released by Marseille on 14 February 2017.
 Former manager José Anigo later claimed that the breakdown of relationship between club and player stemmed from then-chairman Vincent Labrune's failure to honour contractual promises to Diarra.